mcpar-land/resume-gen/source-files/resume.md

 November 2019 - Present

-- Curriculum creation and teaching for a extracurricular learning center franchise serving 100+ students ages 8-14 supercalifragilisticexpialidocious supercalifragilisticexpialidocioussupercalifragilisticexpialidocioussupercalifragilisticexpialidocioussupercalifragilisticexpialidocious
+- Curriculum creation and teaching for a extracurricular learning center franchise serving 100+ students ages 8-14
 - Managing creation of curriculum covering Python, Javascript, Roblox, Arduino, TinkerCAD, Minecraft, and other subjects, and assigning classes to 20+ instructors with the skillsets to teach them.
 - Remotely teaching Javascript / HTML / CSS to classes from 10-15 students
-- Maintaining enrollment database and frontend with Google Cloud and Airtable, 100+ signups from existing clients each week
+- Maintaining enrollment database and frontend with [Google Cloud Functions](https://cloud.google.com/functions) and [Airtable](https://airtable.com/), 100+ signups from existing clients each week
 - Privately tutoring high school students on Javascript and Node

 </div>